Power of Attorney | What You Need to Know

 What Does ‘Incapable’ Mean?

 Incapacity is generally regarded as when you are either physically or mentally incapable of understanding and dealing with your own affairs.
 Your capacity could be impaired gradually as a result of old age or a progressive illness, or suddenly as a result of an accident or sudden onset of illness.
 A registered and licensed medical doctor will say whether you are incapable or not.
 We have made a guide to help you spot signs of decline

 in an elderly loved one, and seek further support.

 What Would Happen if I Don’t Have a Power of Attorney?

-No one has an automatic right to take actions on your behalf without the appropriate legal authority, therefore if you do not have a Power of Attorney and are unable to make decisions about your affairs, your family or friends may have to go to court to get the authority to act on your behalf, under what is known as Guardianship provisions.
-At this stage, you would have already lost capacity, and you would not have any say in who is appointed as your guardian.
+No one has an automatic right to take actions on your behalf without the appropriate legal authority.
+Therefore, if you do not have a Power of Attorney and are unable to make decisions about your affairs, your family or friends may have to go to court to get the authority to act on your behalf.
+This is known as Guardianship provisions.
+At this stage, you would have already lost capacity and you would not choose who is appointed as your guardian.